Janis Joplin: Death

-Both Peggy Caserta, Joplin's close friend, and Seth Morgan, Joplin's fiancé, failed to meet Joplin on Oct.
-2, the Friday immediately before her death; Joplin had been expecting both of them to keep her company that night.
-According to Caserta, Joplin was saddened neither of her friends came to the Landmark as promised.
+Both Peggy Caserta, Joplin's close friend, and Seth Morgan, Joplin's fiancé, failed to meet Joplin on October 2, the Friday immediately before her death; Joplin had been expecting both of them to keep her company that night.
+According to Caserta, Joplin was saddened that neither of her friends came to the Landmark as promised.
 During the 24 hours Joplin lived after this disappointment, Caserta did not call to explain why she failed to show up.
 Caserta admitted to waiting until late Saturday night to dial the Landmark Motel switchboard, only to learn that Joplin had instructed the desk clerk not to accept any incoming calls for her after midnight.
 Morgan did speak to Joplin via telephone within the 24 hours before her death, but little is known about that call.
 She used a phone at Sunset Sound Recorders where her colleagues ("there were perhaps twenty to twenty-five people present," wrote biographer Myra Friedman) noticed that whatever Morgan said to her made her very angry.

 Peggy Caserta has insisted Joplin's death was not an accidental overdose, but rather a result of a head gash suffered after the "hourglass heel" of her slingback sandal caught in the shag carpet, causing her to lose her balance.
 Caserta did concede, however, that drugs and/or alcohol may have played a role in hastening Joplin's death that night.
 Joplin was cremated at Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles, and her ashes were scattered from a plane into the Pacific Ocean.